isaaclyman/recipes/site/content/post/5-minute-lemon-sweet-sour-sauce.md

 * A drizzle of mirin (optional)
 * A squirt of sriracha sauce
 * A squirt of soy sauce
-* A few splashes of lemon juice
+* Several splashes of lemon juice
 * A heaping spoonful of white sugar

 1. In a microwave-safe cup, like a glass measuring cup, microwave the water for 45 seconds or until steaming.